jundalisay/superb/content/en/social/cycles/afghanistan.md

 ### Mistake 3: Democracy in a Desert

-According to the model, popular working-man's democracy is the third phase of the evolution of society.
+According to the model, a working-man's democracy is the third phase of the evolution of society.
 The Americans started with the third "popular" phase when they should have begun with the first -- the thinking phase.

 Thinking leads to philosophies.
 Of all the philosophies, Islam is the natural one for Afghanistan, while democracy is the most unnatural one, as explained in Mistake 1.